Maddingley Brown Coal is proposing to develop the Western Soil Treatment facility to receive and safely manage spoil dug up from the project.

-The design of the containment cells has been upgraded and approved by the EPA, effectively doubling the strength of the liner system.
+The design of the containment cells has been upgraded, doubling the strength of the liner system.

 Water from the facility will be drained into a purpose-built pond.
 A treatment plant will remove traces if PFAS through a state-of-the-art filtration process, leaving clean water that meets drinking water standards.

 For more information, download the FAQs, a Fact Sheet and a summary of the EPA assessment of the initial proposal and documents released by the Minister for Planning in approving the planning application.

 A state-of-the-art wastewater facility will treat water to remove traces of PFAS.

 Water from the wet spoil, storage bays and containment cell will drain into a large wastewater pond.